M-J-Bauer/OLED-or-LCD-128x64-graphics-library/README.md

 maximizes the speed of display update operations.

 Functions are provided to display text in various font sizes, e.g. 8, 12, 16 and 24 pixels, some mono-spaced and others proportionally spaced.
-Some fonts allow bold type also.
+Some fonts support bold weight.
 The font size includes lower-case descenders.
 Upper-case letters are 7, 10, 14 and 20 pixels (resp.) in height.

 A function, LCD_PutImage(), displays a bitmap image of any arbitrary size (w x h) at the current